 Ross Laird, PhD RCC is a clinical consultant focused on trauma, addictions, and social vulnerability.
-He is also a best-selling author, award-winning scholar and educator, and clinical supervisor for BC’s largest licensed non-profit program in addictions, trauma, and mental health.
+He is also a best-selling author and award-winning scholar and educator.
 Dr. Laird has taught at more than a dozen post-secondary institutions and has worked with hundreds of organizations in more than 35 years of professional practice.
 He focuses particularly on traumatized and marginalized client populations — those navigating homelessness, mental illness, and complex trauma — and provides professional development training for organizations that serve them: social service agencies, first responders, cultural groups, nonprofits, and educational institutions.
 He also works extensively with organizations in arts and culture and Indigenous communities to develop trauma-informed practices for cultural programming, museum exhibitions, and community initiatives.

 Dr. Laird’s approach is grounded in creative modalities, contemporary research, and cultural knowledge.
-He is the author of three books focused on the relationship between creativity and mental health and co-author of Musem Objects, Health and Healing (developed in partnership with the 9/11 Museum, the War Childhood Museum, the Happy Museum, and others), which proposes a new methodology for cultural institutions to grapple with complex issues such as trauma.
+He is the author of three books focused on the relationship between creativity and mental health and co-author of Museum Objects, Health and Healing (developed in partnership with the 9/11 Museum, the War Childhood Museum, the Happy Museum, and others), which proposes a new methodology for cultural institutions to grapple with complex issues such as trauma.
 His chapter in the widely-acclaimed Object-Based Learning and Well-Being explores the natural world as a context for curated and cultural experiences of health and healing.
-He is currently working with the Canadian Museum of History and the Canadian War Museum on evolving practices to grapple with the legacy of residential schools, systemic racism, and related themes.
-He is also the Clinical Supervisor for the City of Richmond’s new Emergency Response Centre for vulnerably-housed or unhoused clients struggling with trauma and addictions and at high risk of death from opioid overdose.
+He is currently working with the Canadian Museum of History and the National Gallery of Canada to help museum staff deepen their skills in trauma-aware museum practices and promote well-being in museum spaces.

 Dr. Laird holds a Ph.D. degree in Interdisciplinary Creative Process from The Union Institute and University and is a recipient of Union’s Sussman Award for Academic Excellence.
 He holds a Master’s degree in Counselling Psychology from Antioch University and is a recipient of the Communications Award from the BC Association of Clinical Counsellors.
 As an author, he has been a finalist for the Governor General’s Award and the BC Book Prize, and he is a recipient of the Cecilia Lamont poetry award.
-As an educator, he is a recipient of the Dean of Arts Award for Teaching Excellence at Kwantlen Polytechnic University and the Distinguished Alumni Award from St. George’s School, Canada’s World School for Boys.
+As an educator, he is a recipient of the Dean of Arts Award for Teaching Excellence at Kwantlen Polytechnic University and the Distinguished Alumni Award from St. George’s School.

 Dr. Laird is a member of The Writers’ Union of Canada (TWUC) and was on TWUC’s National Council during the most consequential moment since the Union’s founding — the shift toward accepting membership applications from self-published authors.
 He has been a juror for the Canada Council’s literary grant program as well as for the Governor General’s award, Canada’s highest literary honour.